ChrstphrHll/npc_gen/students/Vaervenshalice Eloen.md

 ---
 ### Description
 - 1st year Elf Ranger in Treskal
-- curly dirty blonde hair that's geled back, Green eyes, and Dark Brown skin
+- long curly lighter blonde hair that's plain, Green eyes, and Dark Brown skin
 - Is Stubborn and Envious, and has Power as their ideal

 ### Organizations